keviiweb/Learning-Team/Introduction to Javascript/README.md

 ### Challenge #1: NRIC checker

 Ever wondered how NRIC/FIN numbers are generated?
 Are they generated randomly using RNG?
 For those who don't know, NRIC numbers actually follow an algorithm.
 The first letter will be either 'S', 'T', 'F', or 'G', followed by a 7-digit serial number, and lastly a checksum letter.
-By calculating the checksum value, we can determine the validity of the given NRIC number.
+By calculating the checksum letter, we can determine the validity of the given NRIC number.

+> **<ins>Steps to check for validity</ins>**
-> Multiply first digit by 2, second by 7, third by 6, fourth by 5, fifth by 4, sixth by 3, seventh by 2.
+> 1. Multiply first digit by 2, second by 7, third by 6, fourth by 5, fifth by 4, sixth by 3, seventh by 2.
 Add the total together. <br>
-> If the first letter of the NRIC starts with T or G, add 4 to the total. <br>
+> 2.If the first letter of the NRIC starts with T or G, add 4 to the total. <br>
-> Divide the number by 11 and get the remainder. <br>
+> 3.Divide the number by 11 and get the remainder. <br>
->  Depending on the type of IC, use the following to check if the last alphabet matches the remainder value you've calculated: <br>
+> 4.Depending on the type of IC, use the following to check if the last alphabet matches the remainder value you've calculated:
 -If the IC starts with S or T: 0=J, 1=Z, 2=I, 3=H, 4=G, 5=F, 6=E, 7=D, 8=C, 9=B, 10=A <br>
 -If the IC starts with F or G: 0=X, 1=W, 2=U, 3=T, 4=R, 5=Q, 6=P, 7=N, 8=M, 9=L, 10=K <br>

 Write a simple JS script to check for the validity of a given NRIC/FIN number.
-This challenge will mainly test you on your understanding of the following concepts:
+This challenge will mainly test you on your understanding of the following concepts (you will be using most of these).
 - if-else statements
 - loops
 - basic string methods